alkiranet/terraform-provider-alkira/docs/resources/service_infoblox.md

 - **billing_tag_ids** (List of Number) Billing tag IDs to associate with the service.
 - **description** (String) The description of the Infoblox service.
 - **id** (String) The ID of this resource.
-- **size** (String) The size of the service, one of `SMALL`, `MEDIUM`, `LARGE`.

 <a id="nestedblock--anycast"></a>
 ### Nested Schema for `anycast`

-Required:

-- **enabled** (Boolean) Defines if AnyCast should be enabled.
-Default is `false`

 Optional:

-- **backup_cxps** (List of String) The backup_cxps to be used when the current Infoblox service is not available.
+- **backup_cxps** (List of String) The `backup_cxps` to be used when the current Infoblox service is not available.
 The backup_cxps also need to have a configured Infoblox service inorder to take advantage of this feature.
 It is NOT required that the backup_cxps should have a configured Infoblox service before it can be designated as a backup.
+- **enabled** (Boolean) Defines if AnyCast should be enabled.
+Default is `false`
 - **ips** (List of String) The IPs to be used when AnyCast is enabled.
 When AnyCast is enabled this list cannot be empty.
-The ips used for AnyCast MUST NOT overlap the cidr used for the segment IP block associated with the service
+The IPs used for AnyCast MUST NOT overlap the CIDR used for the segment IP block associated with the service

 <a id="nestedblock--grid_master"></a>